smyrgeorge/actor4k/README.md

 - Run the `docker compose` that will start:
     - 3 custer bank nodes
     - a nginx acting as the loadbalancer

-If everything goes well, you should see something like the following (`mPS` ping messages per second):

 Then you can run the `bank-client` in order to generate some traffic: